Andrew Keegan: Career

-He was first recognized for his performance of teen rebel Zack Dell in the film Camp Nowhere (1994).
-Keegan was cast in a minor role in the 1996 film Independence Day.
-He also played a love interest for Stephanie Tanner in the television series Full House for an episode.
+He was first recognized for his performance in the supporting role of Zack Dell in the comedy film Camp Nowhere (1994).
+He then secured a recurring role in the family situation comedy Thunder Alley (1994–95).
+He played a love interest for Stephanie Tanner in the television series Full House for a 1995 episode.
 He had guest parts on numerous television shows before being cast on the TV drama Party of Five (1994).
+He made an appearance on Sabrina the Teenage Witch (1996) in which the episode was dedicated to his character Magic Joel.

-That same year, he landed another recurring role on 7th Heaven (1996), where he played a single teenaged father in love with Jessica Biel's character Mary.
-Keegan was then cast in two modern-day Shakespearean film adaptations: as the antagonist of Heath Ledger in the 1999 comedy 10 Things I Hate About You (adapted from The Taming of the Shrew) and as Mekhi Phifer's best friend in O, adapted from Othello.
+Keegan had a bit part in the ensemble science fiction film Independence Day (1996).
+That same year, he landed a recurring role on 7th Heaven, where he played a single teenaged father in love with Jessica Biel's character Mary.
+Keegan was then cast in three modern-day Shakespearean film adaptations: as the antagonist of Heath Ledger in romantic comedy 10 Things I Hate About You (1999) (adapted from The Taming of the Shrew) and as Mekhi Phifer's best friend in O (2001), adapted from Othello, and in A Midsummer Night's Rave (2002), adapted from A Midsummer Night's Dream.

-Keegan then took a role in Greg Berlanti's The Broken Hearts Club: A Romantic Comedy (2000), which won Best Picture that year at the GLAAD Awards.
+Keegan then took a role in Greg Berlanti's ensemble film The Broken Hearts Club: A Romantic Comedy (2000), which won Best Picture that year at the GLAAD Awards.
+He had a supporting role in the horror film Cruel World (2005) and the starring role in the independently produced comedy A New Wave (2006).
 In 2009, Keegan made his theatrical stage debut in the play He Asked For It, playing Rigby, a character tackling the emotional issues of being HIV-positive in modern-day society.
-In 2010, Keegan played Strayger, a drug-smuggling pilot in the 2010 action film Kill Speed.
-Keegan took on a role as a sadistic and sociopathic vampire named Blake in the film Living Among Us (2015).
+Keegan won the lead role as Strayger, a drug-smuggling pilot in the action film Kill Speed (2010).
+He won another supporting role in the romantic comedy Love, Wedding, Marriage (2011).